-In order to achieve robust, efficient flight a multiobjective evolutionary algorithm (MOEA) was used, based on the SPEA2 algorithm [136].
+In order to achieve robust, efficient flight a multi-objective evolutionary algorithm (MOEA) was used, based on the SPEA2 algorithm [136].
 The behaviour required was for the flyer to follow a straight target path at a given altitude (10m), a 'target point' is located 5m ahead of the robot, moving along the straight path (Fig. 16).
 Periodically during flight, the robot receives perturbations from wind gust that last for a few seconds.
 Before the perturbations begin, the robot only has to reach the target altitude after takeoff, but once the perturbations start, the robot should return to the flight path line as soon as possible and continuously maintain it.
 These evaluation conditions require the evolution of sophisticated, robust flight control.
 Because of the highly nonlinear nature of the robot-environment interactions, the robot is forced to capture a variety of fairly complex manoeuvres.
-The robot effectively 'senses' the target point on the linear trajectory Fig. 15 Neural control structure for the flying robot.
-Neurons in dashed-lined circles are the main neurons.
-Large arrows represent all-toall connection.
-All neuron parameters and connection weights are bilaterally symmetric (mirrored)
+The robot effectively 'senses' the target point on the linear trajectory to follow because the azimuth of the target point and the direction of gravity relative to the robot's orientation were used to calculate the body pitch, yaw, and roll sensor values, as well as the flight speed and altitude.